Professor in Accounting and Finance

 The impact of fair value accounting and investment decisions from flexible asset allocation schemes.

-Allan Hodgson has over 30 years experience as an active researcher in the accounting and finance disciplines.
-He is currently Professor of Accounting at the UQ Business School, University of Queensland.
+Professor Allan Hodgson has a PhD in finance from the Australian National University and has over 30 years experience as an active teacher, researcher and administrator in the accounting and finance disciplines.
+He is currently Professor of Accounting and Finance at the UQ Business School, University of Queensland.
 Prior to that he was Dean of the University of Amsterdam Business School, Director of Graduate Studies and Professor of Accounting (2004-2010), Dean of Commerce and Management and Professor of Banking, Finance and Risk Management and Head of Department at Griffith University (1996-2004), and variously held positions of Senior Lecturer/Lecturer at the Australian National University and the University of Canberra, CEO of Universities Credit Society and analyst positions in the Departments of Finance and Foreign Affairs (1975-1996).
-He currently holds Visiting Professorships at the University of Strathclyde, Glasgow (since 2001) and Kasetsart University, Thailand (since 2009) and has held visiting professorships at the Universities of Leeds, Manchester, Santa Clara and Clarkson.
+He currently holds Visiting Professorships at the University of Strathclyde, Scotland (since 2001) and Kasetsart University, Thailand (since 2009) and has held visiting professorships at the Universities of Leeds, Manchester, Santa Clara and Clarkson.